Passive Radiator Calculator

 Recommended Passive Radiator Mass (grams)

 This shows you the ideal mass needed to achieve your target tuning frequency.
-If you provided a target frequency and have the active driver’s parameters, it will give a calculated mass.
+If you provide a target frequency and have the active driver’s parameters, it will give a calculated mass.
 Otherwise, it may show a default or approximate value.

 Recommended Passive Radiator Compliance